 - If this is your first depression, take your medicine for at least 6 months.

 - For a second depression, plan to take your medicine for 2-3 years.

 - For a third depression, plan to take your medicine until your doctor tells you not to, even if your problems go away.

 - When you and your doctor decide to stop the medicine, your doctor will ask you to stop slowly.
-It may take up to 8 weeks of decreasing your medicine before you stop.
+It may take up to 8 weeks or longer of decreasing your medicine before you completely stop

-- If problems return, call your doctor.
-Your doctor may start you on a medicine, even if you took it in the past.
-Some people need to change medicines if the depression returns.
+- If symptoms return, call your doctor.
+Your doctor may start you on the same medicine you took it in the past.
+Some people need to change medicines if the depression returns